-Children in each year group cover each objective of the Education for a Connected World Framework through a carefully designed curriculum.
-Objectives are met through the Teach Computing curriculum, Project Evolve and our Jigsaw (PSHE Curriculum).
-Teachers print the objective breakdown document and tick off lessons as taught to ensure coverage.
+The objectives from the Education for a Connected World Framework are delivered through a carefully designed curriculum using materials from Teach Computing, Project Evolve and Jigsaw PSHE.
+Teachers print a copy of the objective breakdown document at the start of each academic year and tick off lessons as they are taught to ensure coverage.

-Gamesley Primary School Teaching and Learning Policy V7 January 23 Design and Technology (DT).
+Gamesley Primary School Teaching and Learning Policy V9 September 23 Design and Technology (DT).
 Subject Manager: Lydia Regan